National Police Service Commission NPSC

 248. (2) The commissions are— (j) the National Police Service Commission.

-The National Police Service Commission NPSC, has administrative authority over both the the Kenya Police Service and the Administration Police Service.
-Previously, the Police (who were under the direct control of the Ministry of Internal Security under the Office of the President), conducted its own recruitment.
-These recruitment exercises were often not without controversy and generated strong public accusations of nepotism and lack of transparency.
-The Commission will now be the sole authority over recruitment, staffing, and posting operations of all Police Officers.
+Previously, the Police (who were under the direct control of the Ministry of Internal Security under the Office of the President), conducted their own recruitment.
+These recruitment exercises were often not without controversy and generated strong public accusations of nepotism and lack of transparency - complaints that went unheeded.

 246. (3) The Commission shall— (a) recruit and appoint persons to hold or act in offices in the service, confirm appointments, and determine promotions and transfers within the National Police Service;

-Old habits die hard and for close to a year after the General Elections of March 2013, the Commission and the Inspector General of Police (and who by the way is a member of the same Commission) were constantly differing on who had administrative authority over officers in the Service.
-So much so, that on the 27 March 2014, the High Court was called upon by way of a civil petition to make a determination on the legality or otherwise, of deployment (as opposed to appointments) of County Police Commanders by the Inspector General in June of the previous year.
-Although the Court ruling confirmed that such authority of deployment belonged to the IG and not the Commission, it was however of the view that the Commission exercised wide administrative functions over the Police Service according to Article 246.
+For close to a year after the General Elections of March 2013, the Commission and the Inspector General of Police IGP (and who by the way is a member of the same Commission) were constantly differing in public on who had administrative authority over officers in the Service.
+So much so, that on the 27th of March 2014, the High Court was called upon by way of a civil petition to make a determination on the legality or otherwise, of deployment (as opposed to appointments) of County Police Commanders by the Inspector General in June of the previous year.
+Although the Court ruling confirmed that such authority of deployment belonged to the IGP and not the Commission, it was however of the view that the Commission exercised wide administrative functions over the Police Service according to Article 246.
 (3) above.

 Specifically, the role of the NPSC is to protect the rights and liberties of the men and women serving in the Kenya Police Service and the Administrative Police Service; and by extension, guarantee the rights and liberties of the people of Kenya when seeking Police services.
 Excerpts from Article 246: